thpongue/rockpaperscissors/docs/artifacts.md

 		- [] "rock paper scissors variations"
 		- [] "rock paper scissors dynamite"
 		- ... see bottom of search for rock paper scissors
-	- [] unsorted
-		- implement watch
-		- remove require's from gulpfile since these should be pulled in magically
-		- delete and reinstall node_modules to clear old crap out
-		- fix problem with scripts exiting